CHP to Intensify Patrols for Holiday Weekend Campaign

-The California Highway Patrol will ramp up operations on highways, freeways and roads throughout Riverside County this Memorial Day weekend to snare drunken and other unsafe drivers as part of a statewide campaign.
+The California Highway Patrol will ramp up operations on highways, freeways and roads throughout Riverside County beginning Friday evening and continuing through the Memorial Day weekend to snare drunken and other unsafe drivers as part of a statewide campaign.

 Beginning at 6 p.m.
 Friday, the CHP will initiate its holiday weekend “maximum enforcement period,” during which all available officers hit the streets to catch impaired motorists, as well as other traffic violators.
 The crackdown will conclude at 11:59 p.m.
 Monday.